PainfulDiodes/BeanPort/README.md

 ## Status

-Measured throughput: 10MHz Z80 target to host is solid at ~45KB/s sustained with zero data loss.
+Measured throughput: 10MHz Z80 target to Macbook USB host is solid at ~45KB/s sustained with zero data loss, using the target's own write-ready status check to pace each byte.

+With no flow control at all - the target ignoring STATUS entirely and writing as fast as it can execute instructions - the maximum rate before the receive FIFO overruns is close to 60KB/s.
+A target that never checks status (e.g. a bare-minimum debug dump) needs to stay under that ceiling to avoid losing data.

 Host-to-target is reliable, tested with both terminal emulator and a Python source sending a raw, unthrottled burst write, without chunking or pacing.

-A test to `cat` a file to the virtual serial port `/dev/cu.usb...` fails - I have not attempted to determine why other than to note that small packets of 32 bytes succeed, packets of 64 bytes or more fail.
-However, as per the previous note, scripted binary transmission from Python succeeds with larger files.
+A `cat`-to-serial-port test previously appeared to fail at packet sizes over 32 bytes.
+Appears to be a host-side artifact specific to `cat`'s own write pattern at 64-byte USB packet boundaries - a terminal emulator and a Python script's own unthrottled write both transfer arbitrarily large files without issue.

 ## Hardware